borntofrappe/game-development/Games/Box2D Demos/README.md

 The goal of this folder is to re-introduce the physics library Box2D, as first seen in the game `07 Angry Birds`.
 The library is used in the context of the Love2D game engine, and specifically looking at the code behind the `love.physics` module.

+Most folders describe a specific concept of Box2D, and are inspired by [a playlist](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6Zy4FyZtCHsZc_K0BrXzxfE) from [TheCodingTrain Youtube channel](https://www.youtube.com/c/TheCodingTrain), and are detailed in the sections which follow.

+Beyond these demos, the idea is to develop more complex experiences with the semblance of a game.
+Consider `Hillside ride` and `Launch lever`.

 ## Dynamic particles

 With this first demo, the idea is to generate a world, and later populate this world as the mouse is pressed in the window.